mduckham/pnkg/README.md

 * Clone the application from the GitHub repository (https://github.com/anuzzolese/pyrml) <br>
    Alternatively, it is possible to install the pyRML package directly from GitHub in the following way: pip install git+https://github.com/anuzzolese/pyrml

-#### Command to execute the mapping file: -
+##### Command to execute the mapping file
 ```python converter.py [-o RDF out file] [-f RDF out file] [-m] input ``` <br>
 Example: -
 ```python converter.py -o artists_places.ttl -f turtle examples/artists/artist-map.ttl ```
-<br>The relevant paths of the mapping and output files should be mentioned in the command. <br>
+<br>The relevant paths of the mapping and output files should be mentioned in the command.

 ### Burp
 #### Prerequisites
-* Java 17 is the minimum required version for compiling and running this current version of the project. <br>
+* Java 17 is the minimum required version for compiling and running the current version of the project. <br>
 * Development environments (IDEs) such as Visual Studio Code (VS Code), Eclipse IDE . <br>
 * Apache Maven is required to be installed if you still need to install it.
 It can be done using Homebrew  (https://macpaw.com/how-to/install-maven-on-mac) .<br>
 #### Steps